 assign letter=Gassign any free letter to it, e.g., G

-list volumemake sure that letter G has been assigned to the partition on the flash drive
+list volumemake sure that the partition on the flash drive is assigned the letter G:

-- Copy the files of the boot environment to the USB flash drive:
+- Copy the Windows boot environment files from the system volume to the USB flash :

 bcdboot d:\Windows /l en-us /s g: